-COURSE CODE: HORT 13.6 TERM: Term 3 2014_15
+COURSE CODE: HORT 13.6 TERM: Term 1 Fall 2015

-COURSE CREDITS: 6 DELIVERY: PHC
+COURSE CREDITS: 6 DELIVERY: PHC online

-COURSE SECTION: W03 or W07
+COURSE SECTION: W01 or W05

 Course Description

 Basic plant anatomy at the cellular level and whole organ level is covered as well as the processes of photosynthesis and respiration.
 Thorough coverage is given to plant classification and naming, with botanical grammar being stressed.
 Plant hormones, pollination, fruit set and ripening are discussed.
 Basic propagation is addressed and comprehensive coverage is given to climatic factors of importance to prairie horticulture.
 The course concludes with a discussion of diseases of significance to prairie horticulture.